swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/Reference Syntax/API Reference Syntax/Metadata.md

 }
 ````

-Use the `Metadata` directive with the ``TechnologyRoot`` directive to configure a documentation page that's not associated with a particular framework, so that page appears as a top-level page.
+Use the `Metadata` directive with the ``TechnologyRoot`` directive to customize which article is the top-level page for a documentation catalog ('.docc' directory) without any framework documentation or other top-level pages.

 Use the `Metadata` directive with the ``DisplayName`` directive to configure a symbol's documentation page to use a custom display name.